 - 10. Write CTR Optimized Headline

 Is readability a ranking factor?

-Yes, probably a more important factor now when Google has launched mobile first index.
+Yes, probably a more critical factor now when Google has launched mobile-first index.

-The readability of your content has a direct impact on various other factors such as bounce rate and user time spent which are some pretty important ranking signals.
+The readability of your content has a direct impact on various other factors such as bounce rate and user time spent, which are some pretty essential ranking signals.

-How clearly your content is written has a direct correlation with a few important ranking signals including:
+How clearly your content is written has a direct correlation with a few essential ranking signals, including:

 - Bounce rate

 - User retention (how often a user comes back to your site)

 The bottom line – devote time to analyze your content to check if it is easy to read or not.
 You can use online readability checker to perform readability analysis quickly.

 Here’s how you can check if your content is easy to read or not: